13

 I nodded at Maa, quietly grateful that she understood- grateful that she never made me feel guilty for choosing solitude over convenience.

-Mr. Malhotra was already waiting.
-Still and unreadable, like always.
+And then I turned, Mr. Malhotra was already waiting.

 We walked toward the car, side by side with silence trailing behind us like a shadow-